1. Home

 1. Offer language assistance to individuals who have limited English proficiency and/or other communication needs, at no cost to them, to facilitate timely access to all health care and services.

-3. Ensure the competence of individuals providing language assistance, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided.
+3. Ensure the competence of individuals providing language assistance through training and certification, when available, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided and discouraged.

-4. Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.
+4. Provide easy-to-understand digital and print materials and signage in the languages commonly used by the populations in the service area.

 Engagement, Continuous Improvement, and Accountability